-The Life Insurance Company Guaranty Corporation of New York (the New York Guaranty Corporation) was created by the New York Legislature in 1985 to protect New York state residents who are policyholders and beneficiaries of policies issued by an impaired or insolvent life insurance company, up to specified limits.
-All life insurance companies licensed in New York to write life insurance are required, as a condition of doing business in the state, to be members of the guaranty corporation.
+The Life and Health Insurance Company Guaranty Corporation of New York (the New York Guaranty Corporation) was created by the New York Legislature in 1985 to protect New York state residents who are policyholders and beneficiaries of policies issued by an impaired or insolvent life and health insurance company, up to specified limits.
+All life and health insurance companies licensed in New York to write life and health insurance are required, as a condition of doing business in the state, to be members of the guaranty corporation.
 If a member company becomes impaired or insolvent, money to continue coverage and pay claims is obtained through assessments of the guaranty corporation's other member insurance companies.
 All 50 states, the District of Columbia, and Puerto Rico have life insurance guaranty associations or corporations.

 The New York Guaranty Corporation covers individual policyholders or annuity holders and their beneficiaries, persons holding certificates of insurance issued under group insurance policies or group annuities, payees under structured settlement annuities, and employers or others who own group annuity contracts or funding agreements.
 Limits on benefits and coverage are established by state law.
 For more information about coverage or if you have a lost or old policy, call us at 212-202-4243 or email us at email@example.com.

-Coverage is limited by the terms of the Life Insurance Company Guaranty Corporation of New York Act (a link to the Act can be found in the Additional Info section).
+Coverage is limited by the terms of the Life and Health Insurance Company Guaranty Corporation of New York Act (a link to the Act can be found in the Additional Info section).

 Certain types of insurance issued by non-life insurance companies--such as automobile, homeowners, professional liability, medical malpractice, workers' compensation, etc.--may be protected by the New York Property/Casualty Insurance Security Fund.
 That guaranty fund can be reached at: